-Road trips with your pets can be lots of fun!
-But traveling with your pet in the cabin or as cargo on an airplane is one of the most stressful and potentially dangerous ways you can travel with your pet.
+Trips with your pets can be lots of fun!
+If you know how to do it right.
+Traveling with your pet on an airplane can be one of the most stressful and potentially dangerous ways you can travel with your pet.
 How can you make the experience as safe and enjoyable for you and them as possible?
 Educate yourself, be prepared, and understand not all pets can learn to enjoy jetting off as much as you.
-If you cannot possibly drive them, and if your pet is small enough to fit in an approved-size carrier under the seat in front of you, cabin travel is much, much safer than cargo.
-If you are moving with multiple or larger pets and need to fly them to their new home, check to see if PetAirways flies near you.
-They are also a safer alternative to flying as cargo.
-Read on for our tips from our own personal experience with flying both our dogs and cats when we moved cross-country and around the world.
+Read on for our tips from our own personal experience with flying both our dogs and cats when we moved cross-country and around the world!

-Before you fly: Crate train you pet.
-Get them used to being in their travel crate for as many hours as they will be on the plane.
-Train your pet to sleep in their crate at night, and then if try to book a night flight.
+Crate train you pet: Get your pet comfortable being in their travel crate for as many hours as they will be on the plane.
+For longer flights, train your pet to sleep in their crate at night, and then try to book a night flight.

 Vet approval: Get your pet checked out for flying by your vet before you book your tickets.
 Some pets have subtle medical conditions that make it very dangerous for them to fly.

 Tip: Planes are very loud.
 Loud noise is very stressful on pets.
 Even calm pets will often be so stressed by the noise they will go to the bathroom in their carrier.
 Ask your vet if and how much you can restrict food the day before and day of your flight.

 Give your pet a sedative?
 Sedatives have risks.
 Many vets will not prescribe them for plane travel.
 You and your vet will have to weigh the risks.
 Even if your vet says it is medically safe, it may be scarier for your pet to be sedated and woozy trying to cope with all the scary parts of plane travel.